tm-LBenson/AWS-Slides/_posts/2024-1-5-section-18-lesson-18.md

 - **Scalability**: Scale your workflow executions as your needs grow without managing underlying infrastructure.
 - **Cost-Effectiveness**: Pay only for the transitions your workflows execute, not for idle time.

-AWS Step Functions is a powerful tool for developers looking to streamline operations and automate processes across their AWS environment.

 ---